-This pathway is about self-growth, about finding your medicine, learning to be in relationship with this world, learning to be vulnerable enough to transform, pushing your edges, and bearing witness to the Earth dreaming sense.
+This pathway is about self-growth, finding your medicine, learning to be in relationship with this world, learning to be vulnerable enough to transform, expanding your edges, and bearing witness to the Earth dreaming sense.

 After earning your guide certification, enjoy being a guide for a while; there's no need to rush.
 Deepen into your nature connection and your medicine.
+Find your edges.
 Embrace what it feels like for you to be alive.
-After gaining at least 6 months experience as a guide, consider if you’d like to be a mentor.
+After gaining at least 6 months experience as a guide, consider if you’d like to step onto this path.
 We suggest you have at least 25 walks entered in the walk reports.
-Having the wisdom of experience will go a long way for you along this path.
+Having the wisdom of experience goes a long way on this journey.

-The Director of Practicum and Certification will review your application and make recommendations to the Director of Training for assigning you to assistant positions on upcoming trainings.
+The Mentor-Trainer Development Council (MTDC) will review your application and make recommendations to the Director of Training for assigning you to assistant positions on upcoming trainings.
 Typically, you can expect a response within 6 weeks; however, at times we only review application quarterly.

 If you have questions about any part of the mentor’s path, please contact the Director of Practicum and Certification at email@example.com.
 If you have questions related to your participation on trainings as an aspect of your mentor-trainer pathway, please contact the Director of Training at firstname.lastname@example.org.

 During this training, the main intention is for you to take the training again.
 You may notice new things that you might have missed the first time around.
 During this training, you will also be asked to keep notes of the training, tend to the needs of participants, and facilitate some basic content.
-Assistants are not charged for the course to cover their manuals and mentoring and must also cover their own transportation, lodging and food expenses.
+Assistants are charged $150 for the course to cover their manuals and mentoring and must also cover their own transportation, lodging and food expenses.

 The Director of Practicum and Certification will invite you to be a mentor when when we are hiring new mentors.
 (Please note, beginning work as a mentor does not always coincide with completing your assistantships.)
 Before you begin mentoring, we ask that you complete any practicum assignments that did not exist when you did your own practicum.
 To mentor others, it is important to have walked that path yourself.
-You will receive training and a mentoring manual from the Director of Practicum and Certification to give you the skills and knowledge, but the most valuable wisdom often comes through the work itself.
-Be a mentor!
+You will receive training and a mentoring manual from the Mentoring-Training Manager to give you the skills and knowledge, but the most valuable wisdom often comes through the work itself.

-Take one pod of mentees from the cohort you assisted on the second time and learn a lot through experiencing the wild ride of mentoring Forest Therapy guides!
+Typically, new mentors begin with one pod of mentees from the cohort they assisted on the second time and learn a lot through experiencing the wild ride of mentoring Forest Therapy guides!
 Enjoy this process, let it challenge you, be open to new ways of being and working with people and the more than human world.

-After mentoring for no less than 6 months, you can nominate yourself to continue on the trainer path by emailing the Director of Training stating your intention to become a trainer.
+After mentoring no less than six months, you can nominate yourself to continue on the trainer path by emailing the Director of Training and simply stating your intention to become a trainer.
 The Director of Training will conduct a phone interview with you and, if accepted, schedule you to attend an upcoming training as an apprentice or perhaps assist again if more development is needed.

 An apprentice is responsible for facilitating more advanced content and will receive training and mentoring from the trainers they work with.
 This is where a lot of headroom is built wherever it is needed.
-Typically apprentices have their expenses covered and receive a fixed salary for their work on the training.
-Most candidates will apprentice twice before becoming a trainer.
+Apprentices receive a stipend for their expenses and a fixed salary for their work on the training.
+Most candidates will apprentice twice before being invited to become a trainer.